Scientific Name

 Echinocereus rigidissimus subsp. rubispinus is a small columnar cactus with erect cylindrical stems densely covered with ruby-red spines.
 The stems can grow up to 10 inches (25 cm) tall and 3 inches (7.5 cm) in diameter.

 The flowers are pinkish-red, magenta, or red and have white throats.
-They can reach up to 4 inches (10 cm) in diameter and appear near the top of the stem in late spring and summer.
+They can reach a diameter of 4 inches (10 cm) and appear near the top of the stem in late spring and summer.

 Hardiness